telerik/winforms-docs/knowledge-base/ribbonbar-add-watermark.md

 {{endregion}}

-1. RadRibbonBar API doesn't provide a way to replace the RadRibbonBarElement object.
-That is why we will use reflection to replace the default RadRibbonBarElement class with a custom one.
+1. The final step is to replace the default __RadRibbonBarElement__ object with the custom one created above.

 ````C#